List of parishes in Louisiana

-The U.S. state of Louisiana is divided into 64 parishes (French: paroisses, Spanish: parroquias) in the same manner that Alaska is divided into boroughs, and the remaining 48 other states are divided into counties.
-Louisiana's usage of the term "parish" for a geographic region or local government dates back to the Spanish colonial and French colonial periods.
+The U.S. state of Louisiana is divided into 64 parishes (paroisses), making it the only state besides Alaska to call its primary subdivisions something other than "counties".
+Louisiana's usage of the term "parish" for a geographic region or local government dates back to the French colonial era and is connected to ecclesiastical parishes.

-Thirty-eight parishes are governed by a council called a Police Jury.
+Thirty-eight parishes are governed by a council called a police jury.
 The remaining 26 have various other forms of government, including: council-president, council-manager, parish commission, and consolidated parish/city.

 History

 Louisiana was formed from French and Spanish colonies, which were both officially Roman Catholic.
 Local colonial government was based upon parishes, as the local ecclesiastical division.

-Following the Louisiana Purchase in 1803, the territorial legislative council divided the Territory of Orleans (the predecessor of Louisiana state) into 12 counties.
-The borders of these counties were poorly defined, but they roughly coincided with the colonial parishes, and hence used the same names.
+Following the Louisiana Purchase from France, the territorial legislative council in April 1805 divided the Territory of Orleans (the predecessor of Louisiana state) into 12 counties.
+The borders of these counties were poorly defined, but largely coincided with the colonial ecclesiastical parishes.

 On March 31, 1807, the territorial legislature created 19 parishes without abolishing any of the old counties (which term continued to exist until 1845).
 In 1811, a constitutional convention was held to prepare for Louisiana's admission into the Union.
 This organized the state into seven judicial districts, each consisting of groups of parishes.
 In 1816, the first official map of the state used the term parish, as did the 1845 constitution.
 Since then, the official term for Louisiana's primary civil divisions has been parishes.

 The 19 original parishes were joined by Catahoula Parish in 1808.
-In 1810 four additional parishes were created from the formerly Spanish West Florida territory- these are part of what is now referred to as the Florida Parishes.
+In 1810 four additional parishes were created from the formerly Spanish West Florida territory—these are part of what is now referred to as the Florida Parishes.

 By April 1812, Attakapas Parish became St. Martin Parish and St. Mary Parish.
 On April 30, the state was admitted to the Union with 25 parishes.